colinfang/dotfiles/C#/Install.md

 # Visual Studio

-- Start without debugging <kbd>Ctrl + F5</kbd> would prompt "press any key to continue" before quit console.
+- "Start without debugging" <kbd>Ctrl + F5</kbd> would prompt "press any key to continue" before quit console.
+- "Start debugging" & "Start without debugging" would trigger build
+    - [Default] Debug -> Projects and Solutions -> Build and Run -> "On Run, when projects are out of date" is set to "Always Build"
 - Config
     - Debug -> Options -> Text Editor -> C# -> Advanced
         - Check "Underline reassigned variables"